Vitelity Incident Notification - Inbound & Outbound Call Failures

 Posted Jan 13, 2026 - 14:56 CST

-This incident affects: SIP Trunking (Inbound Calling, Outbound Calling).
+This incident affected: SIP Trunking (Inbound Calling, Outbound Calling).